Long Sutton, Lincolnshire: Community

 Long Sutton is the terminus of the A1101.
 It is now bypassed, with Sutton Bridge, by the A17 which follows the former railway.
 In 2001 the town had a population of 6,461.

 Long Sutton is served by one main local newspaper company, Spalding Today, which produces the Spalding Guardian and the Lincolnshire Free Press.

 Food canning factory

-Among the largest local employers since the 1940s was the canning factory of Lockwoods Foods Ltd in Bridge Road, between Sutton Bridge and Long Sutton.
-It produced a range of own-brand canned food and drink products ranging from mushy peas to seasonal strawberries and cola to ginger beer and lemonade shandy.
+Since the 1940s, one of the largest local employers was the factory of Eastern Counties Preserves Ltd (ECP).
+Known for their ‘Peasant Boy’ brand, they were manufacturers of canned goods and jams, with another canning factory in Forfar, Angus, Scotland, and an office in Eastcheap, London.
+The company was owned by Philip B. Lockwood and later became known from 1959 as Lockwoods Foods Ltd. Their principal factory was situated on Bridge Road, nestled between Sutton Bridge and Long Sutton.
+It produced a range of Lockwoods own-brand canned vegetables, fruits and carbonated beverages, ranging from mushy peas to seasonal strawberries to a variety of canned beverages including cola ginger beer, and lemonade shandy.
 The firm catered to UK and overseas markets, including third-party brands such as Del Monte.
-In the 1980s the factory was bought by Premier Foods, as Lockwoods Foods Limited went into administrative receivership.
+In the 1980s the factory was acquired by Premier Foods, as Lockwoods Foods Limited went into administrative receivership.
 Premier Foods, among other food brands, later produced the staple Fray Bentos canned steak and kidney pie at the Long Sutton factory.
 After the sale of Fray Bentos to Baxters in 2011, production moved to Scotland in 2013.
-The factory now belongs to the Princes Food & Drink Group.
+Since 2011, the factory now belongs to the Princes Food & Drink Group.
 Long Sutton is its largest food production site in the United Kingdom.